GitLab: How to build Docker images in your GitLab CI

 # - docker run my-docker-image /script/to/run/tests

-For additional guidance on building Docker images with GitLab CI, consult the official GitLab documentation.
+For more information on building Docker images with GitLab CI, refer to the official GitLab documentation.